-Goal 3 - Cooperate and coordinate with neighboring cities, villages, towns, counties, and property owners to provide recreational activities, education, and preservation of natural, historic, and cultural resources for the enjoyment and benefit of all citizens.
+Goal 3 - Cooperate and Coordinate with Neighboring Cities, Villages, Towns, Counties, and Property Owners to Provide Recreational Activities, Education, and Preservation of Natural, Historic, and Cultural Resources for the Enjoyment and Benefit of all Citizens.

-- Provide assistance with park and recreation planning services to local municipalities. - Utilize, when practical, a multi-jurisdictional approach to acquiring and developing outdoor recreation facilities, and land.
+- Provide assistance with parks and recreation planning services to neighboring communities. - Utilize, when practical, a multi-jurisdictional approach to acquiring and developing outdoor recreation facilities, and land. - Manage lands and resources to protect rare plant communities, threatened wildlife species, and scenic beauty.